Your Guide to CBD and Intermittent Fasting

 Many traditional diets achieve weight loss by reducing your muscle mass rather than the fat that you actually want to lose.
 This can leave you looking and feeling weaker, which nobody wants.
 It also means that you’ll be left with the excess fat that you originally wanted to burn.

 Intermittent fasting encourages the body to specifically target excess fat.
-This means that you can find it easier to achieve the weight and look that you’re going for.
+This means that you can find it easier to lose weight and achieve the look that you’re going for.

 Improved heart and brain health